SchedulesDirect/mfdb-json/README.md

 --help          (this text)
 --host=         IP address of the MythTV backend.
-(Default: localhost) --logo=         Directory where channel logos are stored (Default: /home/rkulagow/.mythtv/channels) --nomyth        Don't execute any MythTV specific functions.
+(Default: localhost) --logo=         Directory where channel logos are stored (Default: /home/rkulagow/.mythtv/channels) --nodb          The scripts won't store anything in databases and just become fetchers.
+(Default: FALSE) --nomyth        Don't execute any MythTV specific functions.
 (Default: FALSE) --skiplogo      Don't download channel logos.
 --username=     Schedules Direct username.
 --password=     Schedules Direct password.
+--reset         Reset the database.
 --timezone=     Set the timezone for log file timestamps.
 See http://www.php.net/manual/en/timezones.php (Default:UTC) --skipversion   Force the program to run even if there's a version mismatch between the client and the server.
 --usedb         Use a database to store data, even if you're not running MythTV.
+(Default: FALSE) --usesqlite     Use a SQLite database to store Schedules Direct data.
 (Default: FALSE) --version       Print version information and exit.
 ```